jacovdbergh/blogh/source/_posts/3d-printed-rc-landy.md

 ## Sourcing parts

 This is still an ongoing task, as it's not that easy to find everything you need for the model in South Africa.
 And shipping costs from Aliexpress/Amazon is too high to just conveniently order it all.

-So this section will still be expanded as I manage to find all the parts I need.

 ### Filament
 The build guide states you need ~3kg of PLA to print this model; 2kg for the chassis and gearbox/drivetrain, and 1kg for the body.